lanmarc77/packet_forwarder/readme.md

-* priority: if set true (only one server is allowed), all downlinks by this server are prioritized over all other servers, conflicting packages of other servers in the jit queue will be silently dropped if priority is enabled the fetch thread will only fetch one package from the gw per fetch cycle, the fetch cycle has therefore been made double as fast, which adds additional cpu load (from 2.4% to 3.6%  on a pi zero w)
+* priority: if set true (only one server is allowed), all downlinks by this server are prioritized over all other servers, conflicting packages of other servers in the jit queue will be silently dropped if priority is enabled the fetch thread will only fetch one package from the gw per fetch cycle, the fetch cycle has therefore been made double as fast, which adds additional cpu load (from 2.4% to 3.6%  on a pi zero w).
+This feature has not been tested yet.

 ### v3.0.0 - 2016-05-19 ###